yoojungjoe3/4300-Flask-Template-SQL/README.md

 ## Running locally

-This is not formally a requirement of P01.
+- This is not formally a requirement of P01.
 This is to help you test and develop your app locally; we recommend each member of the team to try this out.
+- Ensure that you have Python version 3.10 or above installed on your machine (ideally in a virtual environment).
+Some of the libraries and code used in the template, as well as on the server end, are only compatible with Python versions 3.10 and above.
+- Make sure to pre-install MySQL Server and MySQL Workbench on your machine.

 ### Step 1: Set up MySQL
 You will need to install MySQL.
 Here are two tutorials that could help you with the process:
 - For Windows users: https://blog.devart.com/how-to-install-mysql-on-windows-using-mysql-installer.html